 It has been the second ceasefire violation in Samba sector during the last fortnight as two women were killed in Pakistani mortar shelling at Chilyari.

-- Jammu: BSF constable killed after Pakistan violates ceasefire in Arnia
+- Jammu: BSF jawan killed on his birthday as Pakistan violates ceasefire yet again in Samba sector

 - Pakistan targets 9 border outposts along IB in J&K's Samba, 1 civilian injured